Edgis/OneSug/README.md

 Train
 ----------------------
 Because OneSug has been applied to Kuaishou online, the code is company confidential.
-Therefore, we make the training loss and training pseudocode public in `main.py` to help researchers better understand and reproduce our paper.
+Therefore, we make the training pseudocode public in `main.py` to help researchers better understand and reproduce our paper.